 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the financial statements were the estimate of the Other Postemployment Benefits (OPEBs) liability, which is based upon information provided to actuaries contracted with by the City, the estimate of the allowance for loans, which was based upon historical data from past loan history, the estimate of the net pension liability (asset) and the deferred outflows and inflows related to pensions, which impact the reported pension expense, are based upon information provided by the Wisconsin Retirement System, and the estimates used to determine depreciation of capital assets which is based upon management's estimate of the useful lives of those same capital assets.
+The most sensitive estimates affecting the financial statements were the estimate of the allowance for loans, which was based upon historical data from past loan history, the estimate of the net pension liability (asset) and the deferred outflows and inflows related to pensions, which impact the reported pension expense, are based upon information provided by the Wisconsin Retirement System, and the estimate of the useful lives of those same capital assets.
 We evaluated the key factors and assumptions used to develop these estimates in determining that they are reasonable in relation to the financial statements taken as a whole.